sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 - **Timezone**: Set the WordPress timezone correctly (e.g., `Europe/Athens` for Greece) in Settings > General > Timezone to ensure accurate timestamp display in logs.
 - **Performance**: For high-traffic sites, clear the Blocked IPs Log, Banned IPs Log, and High Traffic Excluded Bots Log regularly to prevent database growth.
 - **Customization**: Contact the author for additional features like custom error pages, email notifications for high traffic bots, or advanced logging.
-- **Support the Project**: If you find this plugin useful, consider supporting its development via the [donation link](https://buy.stripe.com/bIY5o70SSfam8Qo7ss).
+- **Support the Project**: If you find this plugin useful, consider supporting its development via the [donation link](https://buy.stripe.com/bIY5o70SSfam8Qo7ss) in the admin panel or plugin page.